 - Lethargy or fatigue.

-Insure that your pet gets the best care, it could end up saving you a lot of money because diabetes can cause a lot of complications in your dog’s health, complications that can become quite expensive if they are allowed to progress.
+If your dog exhibits any of these symptoms, you will first want to have them checked out by a veterinarian immediately.
+Not only will this ensure that your pet gets the best care, but it could end up saving you a lot of money because diabetes can cause a lot of complications in your dog’s health, complications that can become quite expensive if they are allowed to progress.

 Once at your…

-Veterinarians office, you vet will likely perform a blood draw along with collecting a urine sample.
-The blood work will help determine what your dog’s blood sugar levels are which will indicate whether or not your dog is suffering from diabetes and if so, how “severe” the diabetes is.
+In a Veterinarian’s office, your vet will likely perform a blood draw and collect a urine sample.
+The blood work will help determine your dog’s blood sugar levels, indicating whether or not your dog is suffering from diabetes and, if so, how “severe” the diabetes is.
+A urinalysis will confirm that sugar is passing through the urine.
+It is also possible that something called Ketones, which is a breakdown of fat, may also be detectable.

 Some dogs may require hospitalization.
-In cases like these, the vet will monitor for diabetic ketoacidosis (DKA) which is when the body breaks down fat at a rate that is too fast for the liver to process.
+In cases like these, the vet will monitor for diabetic ketoacidosis (DKA), when the body breaks down fat at a rate that is too fast for the liver to process.
+Some may even need more intensive care because of various problems that can be secondary to diabetes.
+This is why we stress the importance of getting your dog to the vet if you suspect they may have diabetes.

 These costs will…

-Include the insulin and syringes needed for the daily shots along with the regular monitoring of your dog’s blood glucose level (glycemic control), to ensure the proper dose of insulin, by your veterinarian plus the prescription pet food.
+Include the insulin and syringes needed for the daily shots and the regular monitoring of your dog’s blood glucose level (glycemic control) to ensure the proper dose of insulin by your veterinarian, plus the prescription pet food.

 “When in doubt, have a vet check it out!”

-For more information about who we “feel” currently offers the “best” pet insurance policies in the industry right now, we would encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” currently offers the “best” pet insurance policies in the industry, we encourage you to check out our Best Pet Insurance Companies article.